jonatanpetersson/jp-weld/README.md

 ## Development

-### Upcoming - Slice 3
-- Error handling (pretty much none atm...)
-- Make config to enable custom things like input and output directories
-- Suggestions?

-### WIP - Slice 2
+### Currently in progress - Slice 2

 - ✅ Rewrite project in TS
 - ✅ Initiating project boilerplate by running `npx weld init`
 - ✅ Support for custom folder structure inside /Components
 - Data bidning of some sort so that components can be reusable and customizable

+### Backlog
+- Make config to enable custom things like input and output directories
+- Error handling (pretty much none atm...)
+- Suggestions?

 ### Complete